sahithyandev/s3/src/content/docs/artificial-intelligence/10-uninformed-searching.md

 ### Iterative deepening depth-first search

 Calls DFS with increasing depth limits, until a solution is found.
-Complete when full cycle checking is done.
+Complete if finite and acyclic.
 Optimal for unit action costs.
 Time complexity comparable to BFS.
 Space complexity is linear.

 ### Depth-limited DFS